-Hulu with Live TV provides over 50 live TV channels, including popular sports and entertainment networks.
+Hulu with Live TV provides between 50-70 live TV channels, including popular sports and entertainment networks.
 You also get a selection of local channels, although not as many as some competitors, like Sling TV.

 As stated, Hulu includes its normally $7.99 per month on-demand service free of charge with Live TV.
 Hulu also has one of the most pleasing interfaces, so it’s a great option if you don’t want a clunky and frustrating experience while streaming live TV.

 To clear up any confusion with PlayStation Vue: You do not need a PlayStation to use this service.
 Instead, PlayStation Vue lets anyone sign via the PlayStation website.
 There are apps for this service on a large number of devices, including Android, iOS, Apple TV, Roku, and Amazon Fire TV.